A complete breakdown of Britney Spears, her conservatorship and the #FreeBritney movement

 Okay, but how does Britney feel?

-It’s hard to know, Aside from reassuring fans that she’s okay, Britney hasn’t spoken much to the press about her father and the conservatorship, although she did make clear in court documents that she does not want her father and her conservator.
+Up until yesterday, it was very hard to know how Britney felt about it.
+Aside from reassuring fans that she’s okay, Britney hasn’t spoken much to the press about her father and the conservatorship, although she did make clear in court documents that she does not want her father and her conservator.

 View this post on Instagram